ActionLabNetwork/ourvoice/README.md

 | Auth API| 3001 | http://authapi.ourvoice.test/ |

 > NOTE: currently only `demo` deployment is added via [config/config.yml](./config/config.yml).
 If more is added then they also need to be added to the `hosts` file described in [Prerequisites](####Prerequisites)

+## Configuration

+### Runtime

+All runtime configurations come from corresponding `.env` files:

+- `deployment/.env` - all environment variables for docker containers
+- `apps/**/.env` - individual app environment variables (used in development)

+All these files are copied from `.env.template` on initial run of `pnpm postinstall` script (automatically run after running `pnpm install`)

+> NOTE: Files are only copied when they do not exist.
+If additional environment variables are added to the `.env.template` files, they need to be manually added to each respective `.env` file.

+## Deployment

+Deployment configuration is stored in:

+- `config/config.yml`
+- `apps/ourvoice-api/config/config/config.yml`
+- `apps/ourvoice-auth-api/config/config/config.yml`

+> NOTE: Config files in both of the API applications are copies of the overall configuration files (not to be changed) and are automatically created via `pnpm postinstall` script (automatically run after running `pnpm install`)

+Content such as deployment specific texts are loaded from `config/content` folder as markdown files and rended as html on application views.

 ## 🕸️ Structure